portainer/portainer-docs/docs/source/agent.rst

 Containers, networks, volumes and images are node specific resources, not cluster-aware.
 When you, for example, want to list all the volumes available on a node inside your cluster, you will need to send a query to that specific node.

-The purpose of the agent aims to allows previously node specific resources to be cluster-aware, all while keeping the Docker API request format.
+The purpose of the agent aims to allow previously node specific resources to be cluster-aware.
+All while keeping the Docker API request format.
 As aforementioned, this means that you only need to execute one Docker API request to retrieve all these resources from every node inside the cluster.
 In all bringing a better Docker user experience when managing Swarm clusters.

 Agent deployment
 ================